dezly-macauley/dezly-systems/kali-linux-system/01_how_to_create_a_kali_linux_virtual_machine.md

 if it detects Kali Linux.
 If Kali is not there search for it in the drop down list.

-If Kali isn't there select the latest Debian as Kali is a Debian-based distro.
+If Kali isn't there select `Debian testing (debiantesting)` as Kali is based of the Debian testing branch of Debian.

-I chose `Debian 12` when I did this

 _______________________________________________________________________________